 1848: First Presbyterian Church of Pottstown, PA

 The pastor who has served the longest in First Presbyterian’s history was a Welshman, Rev. Arthur Simpson, who served from 1915 to 1939.
-He was most beloved, but not all his ideas were.
+He was most beloved, unlike some of his ideas.
 His introduction of a live shooting range in the basement of the church for the Boy Scouts was brought to a quick end.

 This brief history was recently updated as a part of the Presbytery of Philadelphia’s 300th Anniversary Year of Celebration and Witness.
 The story of the congregations throughout the Presbytery were revised to remind us of our past even as we live into the present and move towards God’s promised future.
 Read more about the 300th Anniversary: www.presbyphl.org/300th-Anniversary.